couchbase-partners/azure-aks-couchbase/README.md

 AKS is currently in public preview.
 There are a bunch of [nice tutorials](https://docs.microsoft.com/en-us/azure/aks/) on how to use it.

 For this walkthrough we're going to use the Azure 2.0 CLI.
 If you haven't already, you'll need to [install that and login](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).
-To make sure that's all working properly try running:
+Even if you have the CLI installed already, you might want to update it.
+To make sure the Azure 2.0 CLI is working properly try running:

     az group list

-With that all set, we can create a resource group and an AKS cluster:
+With that all set, we can register the AKS provider, create a resource group and an AKS cluster:

+    az provider register -n Microsoft.ContainerService
+    az group create --name myResourceGroup --location eastus az aks create --resource-group myResourceGroup --name myAKSCluster --node-count 3 --generate-ssh-keys

 ## Deploying the Operator